 Still Hungry for More About Laravel 5?

-We have a Laravel 5 course ready for you!
-Head on over to SitePoint Premium to get started!
-This course will provide you with a firm understanding of Laravel 5.2 PHP development.
+We have a comprehensive Build a Blog with Laravel ready for you!
+Head on over to SitePoint to get started!
+This course will provide you with a firm understanding of Laravel 5 PHP development.
 It will give you the instructions you need to learn to install Laravel from scratch, use Laravel tools and methods, separate the various aspects of a Laravel application, and to handle the basic aspects of Create, Read, Update, and Delete (CRUD) system with Laravel.

 Your instructor, Isaac Castillo, has been working in the design and web application development fields for more than fifteen years.
 He works extensively with PHP, Laravel, WordPress, React Native, and other technologies, and previously a LAMP stack coding boot camp instructor.
 Neat, huh!